griphiam/markphilpot_com/content/2003/5_trip_cross_country.md

 Title: Trip Cross Country
 Date: 2003-05-23 14:19:08
 Tags: imported
-Category:
+Category: roadtrip
 Slug: trip_cross_country

-I'm just finially starting to settle down after nearly two weeks of straight driving.
+I'm just finally starting to settle down after nearly two weeks of straight driving.
 I first went up to DC to visit my uncle and walk around downtown.
 I'm <i>really</i> looking forward to moving out there.
 It really looks like a great city, and now the only hitch is finding a job (but more on that later).

 So, the trip cross country...
 Paul and I started Friday morning and got into LA late Sunday evening.
 I then drove up to the Bay Area on Monday.
 Let me give you a state by state breakdown.